Atabek786/cs50code/cs50p/README.md

 ## License

-The Awesome Activity Suggestion Bot is licensed under the [MIT License](LICENSE).
+The Activity Suggestion Bot is licensed under the [MIT License](LICENSE).
 Feel free to modify and use the code as per the terms of the license.

 ---